chas-academy/mercury-api/README.md

 - Generate model

-`yarn sequelize model:generate --name ModelName --attributes firstAttribute:string,secondAttribute:string`
+`yarn sequelize model:generate --name ModelName --attributes firstAttribute:string,secondAttribute:integer`

 This will create a model called ModelName and a corresponding migration-file.